ktrrbypass/CleanWidgy/README.md

 # CleanWidgy
-A tool to remove the name label from the widgy app.
+- A tool to remove the name label from the widgy app.
 Based on [Nugget](https://github.com/leminlimez/Nugget).
 Works up to iOS 18.0db8.
+- Exploit files from @leminlimez

 ## Usage
 - Make sure to disable find my iphone first